-The required time increased to 119 CPU-seconds, completing a proof of length 18.
+The required time increased to 119 CPU-seconds, with a proof of length 18 and level 6.
 For the third experiment, 18 resonators were adjoined, the correspondents of the deduced steps of the just-cited proof.
-Although but 1 CPU-second sufficed, the resulting proof still has length 18; in that it has a different level, the proof is different from the 18-step proof yielded by the second experiment.
+Although but 1 CPU-second sufficed, the resulting proof still has length 18; in that its level is 9, the proof is different from the 18-step proof yielded by the second experiment.
 In the second 18-step proof, commutativity of join was not required.
 Of the deduced steps, five are not shared by the two 18-step proofs.

 Annoyed by the insignificant decrease in proof length, influenced by what occurred in the study of QLT-1, and motivated by the objective of presenting McCune with a more elegant proof and the objective of offering an interesting challenge, I conducted two tightly coupled additional experiments.
 First, I removed from the hot list the two clauses that encode commutativity.
-Such an action is in the spirit of Tendency 5 of Section 3.2.
-In 55 CPU-seconds, OTTER produced a 19-step proof.
+In 55 CPU-seconds, OTTER produced a 19-step proof of level 6.
 The proof contains the same deduced clauses as the 19-step proof obtained when neither the hot list strategy nor the resonance strategy was used.
 Then, I used the 19 deduced steps as resonators, noting that three of them are not among the 18 that were used in the third experiment (that which yielded an 18-step proof).
-Success occurred: In 1 CPU-second, a proof was completed, one of length 14.
+Success occurred: In 1 CPU-second, a proof was completed, one of length 14 and level 5.
 Immediately, this advance motivated me to tinker just a bit more, seeking an extra drop (or perhaps more) of satisfaction.
-When the pick_given_ratio (which had been assigned the value 4) was commented out, causing OTTER to choose as the focus of attention clauses by weight only, 1 CPU-second sufficed to complete a 13-step proof.
+When the pick_given_ratio (which had been assigned the value 4) was commented out, causing OTTER to choose as the focus of attention clauses by weight only, 1 CPU-second sufficed to complete a 13-step proof of level 6.

-8. Research, Review, and Remarks
+7. Research, Review, and Remarks